1963 Oldsmobile Cutlass F85 Convertible – SOLD!

-GM’s Y-Body compacts of the early 1960’s make a nice choice for a one-car collection for two reasons.
+GM’s Y-Body compacts of the early 1960s make a nice choice for a one-car collection for two reasons.
 First, these remain relatively overlooked and forgotten by most collectors, so prices remain relatively reasonable.
 Second, despite being labeled compacts, they provide decent room for four people in a size that can fit in the average garage.
-Our latest example is a Regal Mist 1963 Oldsmobile F-85 Cutlass project currently listed here on Craigslist in York, Pennsylvania with all of the factory manuals and an asking price of $4,500.
+Our latest example is a Regal Mist 1963 Oldsmobile F-85 Cutlass project originally listed on Craigslist in January 2021 in York, Pennsylvania with all of the factory manuals and an asking price of $4,500.
 Researching the Collector Car Market Review Online Tool reveals the private seller has their Cutlass F-85 priced $200 below this guide’s #4 “Fair” estimate of $4,700.
-If you are serious about taking on this project, you can start the conversation by calling Rick at (717) 792-0013.
-When you connect, please remember to mention you first saw his Cutlass featured here on GuysWithRides.com.

 General Motors began developing its first compact cars in 1956, beginning with initial planning on what would become the Chevrolet Corvair in 1960.
 The company’s compact strategy turned out to be two-fold as the following year the company launched its “Senior Compact” Y-body-based cars for Buick (Skylark), Pontiac (Tempest), and Oldsmobile (Cutlass F-85).
 Y-bodies shared the same basic body shell and lightweight engines.